53W53: Residential amenities

+The building has 30000 ft2 of amenity spaces.
 The basement has a bicycle storage area with 91 bicycle parking spots.
 Floor 12 is an amenity floor with a fitness center, golf simulator, lockers, and a swimming pool area.
 As of 2021, The Wright Fit operates classes and programs in the fitness center.
 The pool area consists of a lap pool measuring 65 by 14 ft, a spa pool measuring 8 by 5.83 ft, and a "cold plunge" pool measuring 3.5 by 5.83 ft.
 Patrick Blanc designed two living walls for the pool space, with 3,500 plants.

-Floor 14 contains a laundry room and 34 wine-storage lockers.
+Floor 14 contains a laundry room.
+On the same level are 34 wine-storage lockers, each of which measures between 20 and 80 ft2.
+The building also contains an octagonal wine-tasting room, which residents can use for free.
+The wine room has a double-height gold-leaf ceiling and wooden flooring.
 There are 119 residential storage lockers on floors 14 and 15 as well as a children's play area on floor 16.
 There is also a double-height lounge on floors 46 and 47.

 The building's management performs pantry stocking service, a housekeeping service, and pet walking for an additional fee.
 Residents also receive MoMA benefactor-level memberships, which include unlimited free admission to the museum, exhibition previews, discounts in MoMA stores, and access to film screenings.
 If a unit is sold, the membership transfers from the seller to the buyer.